ptrebert/project-diploid-assembly/docs/faq.md

 and state the following rule name as Snakemake target: `master_link_data_sources`.
 This should only trigger linking your precomputed results to the right place in the pipeline folder hierarchy.

+#### QA-9: there was a change in the software environment, do I need to recompute everything?
+Minor changes in any of the R scripts or in the Conda environments may require to run `setup_env` again.
+If those changes do not change the overall pipeline results, but may just fix a bug (say, in a plot), it is undesirable to rerun the entire pipeline, although Snakemake may insist.
+In this case, you can [execute the pipeline](execute.md) with the options `--touch --forceall`.
+This has the effect that Snakemake touches each existing output file to update its timestamp.
+Note that this can be dangerous if corrupted output files exist on the file system.
+Also note that a complete `touch` of all pipeline results can take several minutes (or much longer) to complete.
+It also triggers a large amount of small I/O operations, which can be particularly slow on network file systems.